 Despite the Islands being thousands of kilometres apart they have one very common aspect; they are home to incredible populations of seabirds, seals and plant life which is often unique to the Island or group of Islands.

-Four species of seals make Macquarie their home.
-Southern Elephant seals, the largest of all seal species, with males tipping the scales at 4,000kg, 20-30,000 Southern elephant seals can be found here.
+Four species of seals make Macquarie their home, including 20-30,000 Southern Elephant seals, the largest of all seal species.
+Males tip the scales at 4,000kg, 20-30,000!

 Wandering, grey-headed, black-browed and light-mantled albatross breed on Macquarie Island.
-In the waters around the island there is the chance to see several other species including: white -capped, Chatham’s, Royal, and Salvin’s Albatross.
+In the waters around the island, there is the chance to see several other species including white -capped, Chatham’s, Royal, and Salvin’s Albatross.

 Introduced land mammals were never established on the Snares, making it one of the most untouched and pristine areas in New Zealand.
 The Sooty Shearwater is the most populous bird on the Snares with over 2 million birds breeding here.